jagdeeshV/Plant-Disease-Detection/README.md

  An End-to-End Development: Right from setting up the image upload interface to training the CNN model and delivering a polished, user-friendly application.
   1.	**Train and fine-tune** a CNN model using New Plant Diseases Dataset from the Kaggle.
-	 •  Evaluate the model’s performance with metrics like accuracy, precision, and recall.
+	 •  Evaluate the model’s performance with metrics like accuracy, precision, recall and F1-Score.
 	 •  Experiment with different CNN architectures and training techniques to maximize the model’s accuracy.
 	 • Implementoptimizations to ensure the system runs efficiently and delivers results in real-time.